georgepar/mmfeat/README.md

                 python-numpy python-scipy python-sklearn python-yaml
 ```

+## Citations
+If you use this toolkit in your work, please cite the following paper:

+D. Kiela (2016). _MMFEAT: A Toolkit for Extracting Multi-Modal Features_.
+Proceedings of ACL 2016: System Demonstrations, Berlin, Germany.

 ## Tools
 The toolkit comes with two tools that do not require any knowledge of Python and that can be run from the command-line.